PassiveLemon/nix-xl/README.md

   };
 }
 ```
-- All available languages are on the [official plugin repository](https://github.com/lite-xl/lite-xl-plugins?tab=readme-ov-file#languages) with the following notes:
+- All available languages are on the [official plugin repository](https://github.com/lite-xl/lite-xl-plugins?tab=readme-ov-file#languages) with the following notes
   - The language name is simply just everything after `language_`

 ## Plugins